ovisek/100-days-of-code/log.md

 **Thoughts**:

-- The introduction has gone fine so far.
+- The introduction has been so far so good.
 There's so much more to explore - hopefully I'll get to learn while  doing app specific work

 **Link(s)**